john-science/john-science.github.io/_posts/2022-03-30-introduction-to-git.md

 {% include JB/setup %}

 This guide will not cover installation, security issues, or the beautiful mathematical groundwork inside Git.
-Instead, this guide is an introduction in how to use Git.
+This is meant only as an introduction in how to use Git.

 # What is Git?